Free NHS counselling to be offered to couples at risk of depression

-From April 2010 psychologists and counsellors will be appointed to work with patients who have been assessed and offered a choice of ether individual or couples counselling.
+From April 2010 psychologists and counsellors will be appointed to work with patients who have been assessed and offered a choice of either individual or couples counselling.
 The aim of the government programme is to improve access to psychological therapies (IAPT).
 However, Health Secretary Andy Burnham, although welcoming more widely available therapy, believes that there is not enough money left in the government pot for new therapists, training or the increased demand.

-Couples with problems that were not triggered by or developed into clinical depression or anxiety would not be eligible for NHS counselling and The National Institute for Clinical Excellence recommends that patients with mild to moderate conditions be offered step-based therapies such as cognitive behavioural therapy as initial treatment, before medication is even considered.
+Couples with problems that were not triggered by or developed into clinical depression or anxiety would not be eligible for NHS counselling and The National Institute for Clinical Excellence recommends that patients with mild to moderate conditions be offered step-based therapies such as cognitive behavioural therapy as initial treatment before medication is even considered.